SharePoint/sp-dev-docs/docs/solution-guidance/Sandbox-Solution-Transformation-Guidance-WebParts.md

 ---
-title: Sandbox solution transformation guidance - Web Parts ms.date: 11/03/2017
+title: Sandbox solution transformation guidance - web parts ms.date: 11/03/2017
 ---
-# Sandbox solution transformation guidance - Web Parts
+# Sandbox solution transformation guidance - web parts
 Transform or convert your code-based sandbox solutions to the SharePoint add-in model.
 Learn about the options and strategies of converting existing functionality to SharePoint add-in model or alternative solutions.

 _**Applies to:** Add-ins for SharePoint | SharePoint 2013 | SharePoint 2016 | SharePoint Online_